IDEAFY/Ideafy/README.md

 Ideafy
 ======

-Ideafy project
+Welcome to the Ideafy project

 Ideafy is a web-based idea management and idea generation application.

 It can be run on a client or deployed within an organization for internal use.

-The application itselft is multi-user but can also be run offline in single-user mode.
+The application itself is multi-user but can also be run offline in single-user mode.

 It contains three main interfaces: